app-wizard/django-menu/README.md

 ### Acknowledgements

-- "I would like to extend my heartfelt thanks to Brian Macharia from Code Institute for his invaluable code reviews, assistance, and feedback throughout the development of this project.
+- I would like to extend my heartfelt thanks to Brian Macharia from Code Institute for his invaluable code reviews, assistance, and feedback throughout the development of this project.
 His guidance has been greatly appreciated.